amgarton47/CS62data-structures/Introduction_Assignment/project/README.md

    with a shell prompt will appear.
 Create a new workspace directory on your desktop, by typing the following commands:
 ```
-cd Documents/
+cd /Volumes/.../yourPomonaID/Documents/
 mkdir cs62
 chmod 700 cs62
 cd cs62
 mkdir workspace
 ```

+   Please note that `...` will stand for something different based on who you are.
+For example, for me it is `fac-staff` but for you it will be something else.
+Check with an instructor or a TA to confirm the correct path.
+Similarly, `yourPomonaID` is your unique Pomona ID that you use to log in throughout the different IT services around the campus.
+For example, for me it is `apaa2017`.
    The effect of these commands are:
-   * Create a new directory, `cs62` for this course on your `Documents` folder.
+   * Create a new directory, `cs62` for this course on your `Documents` folder **in the global network**.
    * Change the protection on this folder so that *only you* are able to access it.
    * Within the new `cs62` folder, create a `workspace` folder, where Eclipse will store all of the information associated with your projects.